1999 Indonesian legislative election

 Early legislative elections were held in Indonesia on 7 June 1999.
-They were the first elections since the fall of Suharto and end of the New Order, and the first free elections in Indonesia since 1955.
+They were the first elections since the fall of Suharto and end of the New Order, the first free elections in Indonesia since 1955, and the first and only free legislative election held in East Timor during Indonesian provincehood.
 With the ending of restrictions on political activity following the fall of Suharto, a total of 48 parties contested the 462 seats up for election in the People's Representative Council.
 A further 38 seats were reserved for members of the armed forces.

 Background

 Under the New Order, only two political parties forcibly merged in 1973 – Indonesian Democratic Party (PDI) and United Development Party (PPP) – plus the functional group Golkar had been allowed to participate in elections.
 With the start of the Reform Era, more than 100 new political parties emerged.
 New elections were called for 1999 and 148 parties registered with the Ministry of Justice and Human Rights.
 Of these, only 48 passed the selection process, overseen by intellectual Nurcholish Madjid.
 The elections were to be overseen by an independent General Elections Commission (KPU) of 53 members, one from each party and five government representatives.